Go to the first, previous, next, last section, table of contents.

 then the A is placed over the 2, obscuring the 2, then a B is displayed, resulting in 1AB.

-An alternate method is to prevent the shell from processing the \ by escaping it with another \
+To prevent the shell from processing the \ escape it with a leading \

 ( i.e. echo \\a12\\bAB ).